-Figure 36 reports the estimated percentage of Jefferson County residents who experience food insecurity at some point during the reported year.
-Food insecurity is a broadly used measure of food deprivation in the United States The USDA defines food insecurity as "consistent access to adequate food is limited by a lack of money and other resources during the year."
+Figure 36 reports the estimated percentage of Clearfield and Jefferson counties residents who experience food insecurity at some point during the reported year.
+Food insecurity is a broadly used measure of food deprivation in the United States.
+The USDA defines food insecurity as "consistent access to adequate food is limited by a lack of money and other resources during the year."